Reporting and Managing a Workers’ Compensation Claim

 Returning the Employee to Work

 The Medical Provider must complete a Report of Workability(1) and provide it to the Employee and Claims Administrator.
 The Report of Workability will indicate when the Employee can return to work and whether job modifications are required to accommodate physical restrictions.
-The Employee will provide a copy of the Report of Workability to the Supervisor.
+The Employee must provide a copy of the Report of Workability to the Supervisor.

 Employees without restrictions can return to their usual work duties.